Nodal-line semimetals and their variance: Electromagnetic response

 \subsection{Landau level}

 For NLSMs in three dimensions, consider a given two-dimensional slice embedded in the 3D Brillouin zone.
 There can be several gapless points where this two-dimensional slice intersects with the nodal lines.
 These gapless points within the two-dimensional slice are analogous to the Dirac cones found in a graphene sheet.
 When an external magnetic field is applied perpendicular to graphene, a zeroth Landau level appears at zero energy.
 For NLSMs subjected to an external magnetic field, one can visualize the perpendicular 2D slices as graphene-like systems with Dirac cones, where zeroth Landau levels are associated with each of these graphene-like slices.
 These zeroth Landau levels are linked to forming a dispersionless band~\cite{Rhim2015, Chang2017}.
 These flat bands strongly depend on how the two-dimensional slices (perpendicular to the field) intersect with the nodal lines.
 In principle, by applying Landau level spectroscopy with varying field directions, one can map out the nodal-line structure of an NLSM.
+Besides the Landau level spectrum, if the NLSM hosts toroidal Fermi surfaces around the nodal rings, the system can exhibit three-dimensional quantized Hall conductivities under a magnetic field~\cite{Halperin_1987, Koshino2002, Bernevig2007, Mullen2015}.